KTune/Detection_Project/README.md

-# Face Swap Telegram Bot
+# Fhoto Booth Telegram Bot
+that can  - invert colors in a photo,
+          - detect, crop eyes out of a photo and paste them back increased
-that can(will be able to) detect, crop and swap faces in photos.
+          - detect, crop faces (in squares) out of a photo and swap these faces *(Face-Swap)*
+          - send some memes